 However available flights and lifting hotel quarantine for vaccinated adults and their children are not the only considerations for pulling up stumps in the United States.

 Please see the DFAT links at the bottom of this article for information on International COVID-19 vaccination certificates and other resources.

-In the final chapter of our Book Moving to the US for Aussies we discuss a number of complexities facing Australians considering Repatriation.
-They include Finance, Taxation, reestablishing Australian residency, flights, quarantine and the Australian job market.
+In the final chapter of our Book Moving to the US for Aussies, we discuss a number of complexities facing Australians considering Repatriation.
+They include Finance, Taxation, reestablishing Australian residency, plane tickets to Australia, and the Australian job market.

 Returning to Australia could be a permanent solution to a temporary challenge.
 Our goal is to aggregate as much information as possible for Australians before they make that decision.

 Livestreams are a great way to ask experts questions on important topics.
 However, rather than having dozens of folks asking questions live, we gave our members the opportunity (and anonymity) to ask our subject matter experts ahead of time.
 Their questions have been aggregated with others and assembled in a series of videos, posted to our YouTube channel.

 If you are an Australian considering purchasing plane tickets to Australia during COVID-19, the videos below answer some of the common questions.
 More videos are planned and will be added to our channel, and this article, as they are posted.

 The discussions in the videos are not to be construed as Financial, Legal, or Tax advice.
 You should seek the advice of a professional before making any financial decisions.

 Access The Australian Community’s Preferred Exchange Rate to ensure you are getting the best rate when you transfer money Globally.

 Our Preferred Rate consistently outperforms the leading online FOREX services.